eashanhatti/peridot/writing/staging.md

     cons : A -> List A -> List A
 ```

-Thinking about it again, this actually shouldn't be a problem.
+Thinking about it again, this actually does work.
 Let's take the one using `decide` again
 ```haskell
 decide : Erased -> Stage -> Stage -> Stage
 decide i s1 s2 =